 So, this was the solution.
 I hope it was useful!
 You can see a lot of other MS Word Tips on TechWelkin.

-Feel free to post your questions, if case you have any, in the comments on this article.
+Please feel free to post your questions, if case you have any, in the comments on this article.
+Thank you for using TechWelkin.